NOAA Expects Hurricane Season For 2018 To Be Near Or Above Normal

 "We know certain areas have been compromised from last year's storm, and that makes hurricane preparedness ... even more important this year," says Gerry Bell, the lead hurricane season forecaster at the Climate Prediction Center.

-The National Oceanic and Atmospheric Administration released the 2018 hurricane outlook on Thursday morning.
+NOAA released the 2018 hurricane outlook on Thursday morning.

 JUST IN: Atlantic #HurricaneSeason Outlook 2018 -- 70% likelihood of 10-16 named storms of which 5-9 could become hurricanes, including 1-4 major #hurricanes https://t.co/yXpag4nQ2R pic.twitter.com/lgzoVaxDK4— NOAA (@NOAA) May 24, 2018